ydb-platform/ydb/ydb/docs/en/core/maintenance/embedded_monitoring/ydb_monitoring.md

 In the upper-right corner of the page, you can see details about the node that created the current page:

-* host
+* host.
-* node uptime
+* node uptime.
-* ydb version run by the node
+* ydb version run by the node.

 Below is the cluster summary:

-* cluster name, list of running tablets
+* cluster name, list of running tablets.
 * **Nodes**: The number of nodes.
 * **Load**: The total CPU utilization level on all nodes.
 * **Storage**: The used/total storage space.